Dkdaniz/alchemy-ethereum-bootcamp/week6 - Solidity Core/2 - Multi-Sigs/7 - Confirm Security/README.md

 The multisig wallet would be pointless and insecure if anyone could confirm a signature.
 Let's make sure we handle this!

-## 🏁 Your Goal: Confirm Transaction
+## 🏁 Your Goal: Confirmation Security

 1. Ensure that `confirmTransaction` can only be called by the `owners` stored in the constructor.
 If anyone else calls this function, revert the transaction.